PaulAirs/RNAidb/README.md

 # RNAidb

 MosquitoRNAidb is a repository of published mosquito RNAi knockdown studies curated by Paul Airs.
 Here you can browse, search, and compare RNAi study designs and outcomes, create summary data, graphs, and protocol recommendations based previous data.
-To see the code used for this site please visit Github.com/PaulAirs/RNAidb .

 Site deployed at: https://airs.shinyapps.io/rnaidb/